 The hole that was formed in my core that weekend lasted through the entire year.
 Many nights I would awaken sobbing, my husband would simply hold me, knowing there was nothing he could say that would make a difference.
 There were days when I wished so desperately that I could pick up the phone and hear his voice.
 Knowing that would never be true again made me terribly angry.

 Losing someone to suicide carries with it confusion, and almost inevitably condemnation… I should have known.
 I could have done something.
 Why didn’t he tell us?
 Did he think we wouldn’t understand his hurt?
 Did he think we couldn’t love him through his struggles?

 There is a portion of the faith community that believes suicide doesn’t allow you to enter into heaven.
 They believe the choice made at that last moment ensures your entry is barred.
 Although I know that is not true, I have always wondered what satisfaction one gets from saying that to the family that is left behind.
 I heard it when my heart was torn, and so another layer of sorrow was added to my already paralyzing grief because of their callous disregard of my pain.

 I still miss my daddy these many years later.
 I miss his warm smile, his easy laughter.
-I still feel that something is missing because of the amazing memories he gave me while he was here.
+I still feel that there is a missing piece in our family because of the amazing man he was while he was here.
 I wish I could share my days, my dreams, and my accomplishments with him.
 I wish that he could have seen the life I have made.
 He didn’t meet my daughters, but one day he will.
-I intend on introducing them when we all land in that heaven where he now resides.
-We can catch up then.